CNAME setup is a manual process available to paid CloudFlare plans only at the Business or Enterprise plan level.

 If you need the CloudFlare-issued SSL with CNAME setup, there may be an extra manual step, unless one of the CNAMEs chosen is www.

-If you use a different CNAME, ask your CloudFlare contact for the SSL verification meta tag which will need to be placed temporarily on your site at the root domain or www.
-You may also upload your custom SSL certification (Business and Enterprise customers only).
+If you use a different CNAME than www, ask your CloudFlare contact for the SSL verification meta tag which will need to be placed temporarily on your site at the root domain or www.
+You may also upload your custom SSL certification as a Business or Enterprise customer.

 Turning CloudFlare Off